arg3t/Neocortex/Programming Notebook/Compilers.md

 ## Front-End analysis

-1.  **Lexical analysis:** Lexical analysis is the process of taking the source code as a stream of characters and splitting it into `tokens`{.verbatim} (Tokens are sequences of characters that have a collective meaning.).
+1.  **Lexical analysis:** Lexical analysis is the process of taking the source code as a stream of characters and splitting it into `tokens` (Tokens are sequences of characters that have a collective meaning.).

-2.  **Syntax analysis & Parsing:** Syntax analysis is the process of parsing a sequence of tokens generated in lexical analysis and outputting a `parse-tree`{.verbatim} or a `derivation`{.verbatim}.
+2.  **Syntax analysis & Parsing:** Syntax analysis is the process of parsing a sequence of tokens generated in lexical analysis and outputting a `parse-tree` or a `derivation`.

 3.  **Semantic Analysis:** In semantic analysis we check the code for non-syntactic but semantic errors.
 These errors include improper arguments, access violations and undeclared variables.
 An example of a semantic error is: